 Geomatics Engineering Educational Objectives Program Educational Objectives are broad statements that describe the expected accomplishments and professional status of Geomatics Engineering graduates a few years beyond the baccalaureate degree.

-The Geomatics Engineering Program at Florida Atlantic University is dedicated to graduating geomatics engineers who, within a few years after graduation will: A. Practice geomatics engineering within the general areas of boundary and land surveying, geographic information systems (GIS), photogrammetry, remote sensing, mapping, geodesy, and global navigation satellite positioning systems in the organizations that employ them; B. Advance their knowledge of geomatics engineering, both formally and informally, by engaging in lifelong learning experiences, including attainment of professional licensure and/or graduate studies.
+The Geomatics Engineering Program at Florida Atlantic University is dedicated to graduating geomatics engineers who, within a few years after graduation will: A. Practice geomatics engineering within the general areas of boundary and land surveying, geographic information systems (GIS), photogrammetry, remote sensing, mapping, geodesy, and global navigation satellite systems in the organizations that employ them; B. Advance their knowledge of geomatics engineering, both formally and informally, by engaging in lifelong learning experiences, including attainment of professional licensure and/or graduate studies.
 C. Serve as effective professionals, based on strong interpersonal and teamwork skills, an understanding of professional and ethical responsibility, and a willingness to take the initiative and seek progressive responsibilities.
 D. Participate as leaders in activities that support service to, and/or economic development of, the community, the region, the state and the nation.
 Geomatics Engineering Student Outcomes The educational objectives of the Bachelor of Science in Geomatics Engineering program are achieved by ensuring that graduates have the following characteristics or student outcomes: a.
 An ability to apply knowledge of mathematics, science and engineering; b.
 An ability to design and conduct experiments, as well as to analyze and interpret data; c.
 An ability to design a system, component or process to meet desired needs within realistic constraints, such as economic, environmental, social, political, ethical, health and safety, manufacturability and sustainability; d.
 An ability to function on multidisciplinary teams; e.
 An ability to identify, formulate and solve engineering problems; f.
 An understanding of professional and ethical responsibility; g.
 An ability to communicate effectively; h.
 The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental and societal context; i.
 A recognition of the need for and an ability to engage in lifelong learning; j.
 A knowledge of contemporary issues; k.
 An ability to use the techniques, skills and modern engineering tools necessary for engineering practice – specifically, graduates will have an advanced understanding of the following areas of geomatics engineering: 1) Surveying, including but not limited to, boundary and land surveying, subdivision and plat creation, control surveys, construction surveys; 2) Geographic Information Systems (GIS); 3) Photogrammetry and Remote Sensing; 4) Mapping, to include but no limited to topographic maps, cadastral maps and land use maps; 5) Geodesy; and 6) Global Navigation Satellite Positioning Systems (GPS, GLONASS, etc.).

 (1) an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics